MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 - Boost.Test
 - CTest

-Use the installed frameworks, or write your own test adapter for whatever framework you want to use within Visual Studio.
+You can use the installed frameworks, or write your own test adapter for whatever framework you want to use within Visual Studio.
 A test adapter integrates unit tests with the **Test Explorer** window.
 Several third-party adapters are available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com).
 For more information, see [Install third-party unit test frameworks](install-third-party-unit-test-frameworks.md).

 **Visual Studio 2017 and later (Professional and Enterprise)**